David Njoku

 How often does David Njoku run a route when on the field for a pass play?

-This data will let you see how David Njoku and the other tight ends for the Browns are being used.
+This data will let you see how David Njoku and the other tight ends for the Chargers are being used.
 Some tight ends may have a lot of snaps, but they're not that useful for fantasy purposes because they're not actually running routes.
 This data will help you see when this is the case.

 David Njoku